 Sometimes more advanced solutions offer a handful of waypoints, but that still isn’t good enough for our purposes.
 We contacted the developers of the most popular products and discussed the possibility of integration with their applications.
 Some of them got interested, but such negotiations take time, and we need a navigator developed now.
 Therefore, not excluding the possibility of partnership, we have created our own solution.

 We are certain that the quality of Ukrainian roads is a concerning issue for every car driver.
-Everyday UARoads startup receives over 1200 tracks from its users, and its growing community already includes more than 57,000 people.
-We have already processed 54% of Ukrainian roads.
-The total length of recorded and evaluated roads is over 864,963 km (including more than 91,065 km of unique roads).
+UARoads startup received over 1200 tracks from its users.
+The 54% of Ukrainian roads were processed.

 CEO & Founder